What is Distributed Storage?

 CrowdStorage: Distributed Storage 2.0

 CrowdStorage has created a new class of distributed storage technology that offers enhanced privacy, even higher availability, and improved durability, all at a much lower cost than big-brand storage services.

-With our Polycloud technology, users’ data is encrypted, fragmented, distributed among nodes in the distributed storage systems, and secured for storage.
-Where standard distributed systems manage files across a network, CrowdStorage manages fragments of your data across several storage networks of different providers.
+With our Polycloud technology, users’ data is encrypted, fragmented, distributed among nodes in the distributed storage system, and secured for storage.

 Typically, we break the data into 40 pieces and store among nodes in the CrowdStorage network.
 In order to access your data you only need any 20 of the stored pieces.
 This means that even if up to half of the nodes are unavailable, you still have full uninterrupted access.
 And the likelihood of half of the nodes in different locations being unavailable at the same time is extremely remote.

 Additionally, our enterprise-grade distributed data storage solution is more affordable than traditional cloud storage.
-Storing fractions of your distributed files via multiple cloud providers means more security, privacy, availability, built-in data redundancy, and geographic distribution.
-With different cloud providers acting as your storage nodes, you have increased protection from events that disrupt data centers and more robust storage for your critical information, without the weaknesses inherent to a standard cloud-based system.
+Storing fractions of your distributed files via multiple storage nodes means more security, privacy, availability, built-in data redundancy, and geographic distribution.
+With CrowdStorage, you have increased protection from events that disrupt data centers and more robust storage for your critical information, without the weaknesses inherent to a standard cloud-based system.